Aljgutier/beautifulplots/README.md

 Python plotting library for beautiful, easy, and sophisticated matplotlib based plots.
 Compatible with Matplotlib graphs, such as Pandas and Seaborn.

 ## Motivation
-Python, along with Pandas, and Nummpy are the data scientist analysis tool of choice.
-Correspondingly, data visualization is required for analysis, investigation, insight, and story telling.
+Data scientists use data visualization for analysis, investigation, insight, and story telling.
 In this endeavor, Matplotlib based plotting libraries are reputedly the most powerful and customizable.
 However, creating graphs for analysis, though necessary, often diverges from the primary goal.
 Furthermore, Graphs resulting from data science analysis inevitably populate reports, presentations, and even interactive web graphics.
-After some experience, use case after use case requires very similar supporting code.
+After some experience, use case after use case requires similar supporting code.

 ## Goal
-The end goal of the beautifulplots plotting library is to package graphing functions for the easy generation of beautiful graphs without the burden of distracting code.
+The goal of the beautifulplots plotting library is to package graphing functions for the easy generation of beautiful graphs without the burden of distracting code.

 ## Installation